janriehle/risingventure/_posts/2017-03-29-performance.markdown

 <img src="/assets/outcomes.png">

-Another comparison which shows how the IRR is influenced by some very high performing funds provides more information on the distribution of results, it combines findings from a Stanford study with those from an IESE study:
+<p>Another comparison which shows how the IRR is influenced by some very high performing funds provides more information on the distribution of results, it combines findings from a Stanford study with those from an IESE study:</p>

 <table cellspacing="0" cellpadding="0">
   <tr>